jmar777/suspend/README.md

 run();
 ```

-Assigning this initializer function to a temporary variable is, of course, necessary.
-Instead, we can just invoke it immediately:
+Assigning this initializer to a temporary variable is, of course, unnecessary.
+Instead, we can simply invoke it immediately:

 ```javascript
 suspend(function* () {